 An existing ML Services cluster on HDInsight can be scaled up or down through the portal.
-By scaling up, you can gain the additional capacity that you might need for larger processing tasks, or you can scale back a cluster when it is idle.
+By scaling up, you gain additional capacity for larger processing tasks.
+You can scale back a cluster when it's idle.
 For instructions about how to scale a cluster, see Manage HDInsight clusters.

 Maintain the system

-Maintenance to apply OS patches and other updates is performed on the underlying Linux VMs in an HDInsight cluster during off-hours.
-Typically, maintenance is done at 3:30 AM (based on the local time for the VM) every Monday and Thursday.
-Updates are performed in such a way that they don't impact more than a quarter of the cluster at a time.
+OS Maintenance is done on the underlying Linux VMs in an HDInsight cluster during off-hours.
+Typically, maintenance is done at 3:30 AM (VM's local time) every Monday and Thursday.
+Updates don't impact more than a quarter of the cluster at a time.

-Since the head nodes are redundant and not all data nodes are impacted, any jobs that are running during this time might slow down.
+Running jobs might slow down during maintenance.
 However, they should still run to completion.
-Any custom software or local data that you have is preserved across these maintenance events unless a catastrophic failure occurs that requires a cluster rebuild.
+Any custom software or local data that you've is preserved across these maintenance events unless a catastrophic failure occurs that requires a cluster rebuild.

 IDE options for ML Services on HDInsight

 The Linux edge node of an HDInsight cluster is the landing zone for R-based analysis.
-Recent versions of HDInsight provide a default installation of RStudio Server on the edge node as a browser-based IDE.
-Use of RStudio Server as an IDE for the development and execution of R scripts can be considerably more productive than just using the R console.
+Recent versions of HDInsight provide a browser-based IDE of RStudio Server on the edge node.
+RStudio Server is more productive than the R console for development and execution.

-Additionally, you can install a desktop IDE and use it to access the cluster through use of a remote MapReduce or Spark compute context.
-Options include Microsoft’s R Tools for Visual Studio (RTVS), RStudio, and Walware’s Eclipse-based StatET.
+A desktop IDE can access the cluster through a remote MapReduce or Spark compute context.
+Options include: Microsoft's R Tools for Visual Studio (RTVS), RStudio, and Walware's Eclipse-based StatET.

-Additionally, you can access the R console on the edge node by typing R at the Linux command prompt after connecting via SSH or PuTTY.
-When using the console interface, it is convenient to run a text editor for R script development in another window, and cut and paste sections of your script into the R console as needed.
+Access the R console on the edge node by typing R at the command prompt.
+When using the console interface, it's convenient to develop R script in a text editor.
+Then cut and paste sections of your script into the R console as needed.

-The prices that are associated with an ML Services HDInsight cluster are structured similarly to the prices for other HDInsight cluster types.
-They are based on the sizing of the underlying VMs across the name, data, and edge nodes, with the addition of a core-hour uplift.
+The prices associated with an ML Services HDInsight cluster are structured similarly to other HDInsight cluster types.
+They're based on the sizing of the underlying VMs across the name, data, and edge nodes.
+Core-hour uplifts as well.
 For more information, see HDInsight pricing.

-To learn more about how to use ML Services on HDInsight clusters, see the following topics:
+To learn more about how to use ML Services on HDInsight clusters, see the following articles: